Real Estate Talk:

 Some people invest in the stock market.
 Some invest in art.
 I believe in real estate as the best investment.

-To price an income property of 6 or more units, you must understand what a Cap Rate is.
+To price an income property of six or more units, you must understand what a Cap Rate is.
 A capitalization rate indicates the amount of return you receive on your investment.
-A Cap rate number consists of the following:
+A Cap Rate number consists of the following:

 1. NOI – The Net Operating Income or profit after expenses, on an annual basis

 2. The purchase price of the property

 These two factors are applied to the following formula: NOI / Purchase Price x 100 = CAP RATE

 Eg: 10 Apple Rd – 10 units fully rented – NOI: $50,000 – Asking Price: $1,000,000

 NOI / PRICE x 100 = CAP RATE